-Context (the first stage in the process) – The first stage of the Preliminary Flood Risk Assessment includes a detailed description of the site, existing surface cover, proximity to nearby water bodies and the flood zone that the site lies within.
-The proposed development will also be detailed, including the proposed footprint of any buildings, any external landscaping, and the proposed site levels.
+Context (first stage in the process) – The first stage of a Preliminary Flood Risk Assessment includes a detailed description of the site, existing surface cover, proximity to nearby water bodies and the flood zone that the site lies within.
+Any proposed development will also be detailed, including the proposed footprint of any buildings, external landscaping and the proposed site levels.
 The most important part of this stage is determining the site's existing and proposed vulnerability classifications.
-These are central to the Preliminary Flood Risk Assessment as they will determine the scope of the assessment and help to identify the level of risk at the site.
+These are central to the Preliminary Flood Risk Assessment as they will determine the scope of the assessment and help to identify the level of flood risk at the site.

 Why Do I Need a Preliminary Flood Risk Assessment?

 Flooding can be caused by a number of factors including, but not limited to, the proximity of surface water bodies, the underlying hydrogeology at a site and the surface cover of the site and its surroundings.
 A Preliminary Flood Risk Assessment will evaluate all of these factors to determine the potential for flooding at a given site.